Unity-Technologies/EntityComponentSystemSamples/Documentation/reference/chunk_iteration.md

 [ReadOnly] public ArchetypeChunkEntityType entityType;
 ```

-To retrieve the `Entity` values given a specific `ArchetypeChunk`, `GetNativeSlice` is used as with component data:
+To retrieve the `Entity` values given a specific `ArchetypeChunk`, `GetNativeArray` is used as with component data:
 ```
-var chunkEntities = chunk.GetNativeSlice(entityType);
+var chunkEntities = chunk.GetNativeArray(entityType);
 ```

 ## Accessing SharedComponent (index) data in chunks